Roswell That Ends Well: Plot

-As the crew watch a supernova, Fry puts a metal pan of popcorn into the ship's microwave oven.
+As the crew watch a supernova, Fry foolishly puts a metal pan of popcorn into the ship's microwave oven.
 The radiation causes the pan to emit sparks, which interact with the particles thrown off by the supernova and send the ship back to 1947.
 Since GPS technology does not yet exist in this time period, the crew have no way to navigate the ship accurately and crash-land in Roswell, New Mexico.
 Refusing to wear a seat belt like the rest of the crew, Bender is flung through the windshield on impact and smashed to pieces.
 The crew and Bender's disembodied head seek out a way to return to the 31st century, leaving Zoidberg behind to pick up the pieces.
 Zoidberg is captured by the U.S. military and taken to Roswell Air Base for experimentation.
 Assuming the pieces are the remnants of a flying saucer, the military "reconstructs" Bender's body as such.

 Meanwhile, the microwave oven needed to return to the future has been destroyed and a replacement is not yet commercially available.
 A microwave antenna from the army base would work as a viable alternative, but Professor Farnsworth warns that stealing it could change history.
 He likewise warns Fry against visiting his grandfather, Enos, who is stationed at the base, as he might kill Enos and erase his own existence.
 However, Farnsworth's advice has the opposite effect; Fry becomes determined to seek out Enos and encourage him to pursue a sexual relationship with his fiancée Mildred.
 After several bumbling attempts to keep Enos safe (as well as discovering that Enos is a latent homosexual), Fry resorts to locking him in an abandoned house.
 The house turns out to be located in the middle of a nuclear weapon testing range, and Enos is killed in a bomb test.